MaximeLionel/csapp/3_10 Combining Control and Data in Machine-Level Programs.md

 	* Function `gets` reads a line from the standard input, stopping when either a terminating newline character or some error condition is encountered.
 	* Function `gets` then copies this string to the location designated by argument `s` and terminates the string with a `null` character.
 	* Function `echo` using `gets` simply reads a line from standard input and echos it back to standard output.
-	* In our echo example, we have purposely made the buffer very small—just eight characters long.
-Any string longer than seven characters will cause an out-of-bounds write.
+	* In our echo example, we have purposely made the buffer very small—just 8 characters long.
+Any string longer than 7 characters will cause an out-of-bounds write.
 * Assembly Code:
 	```z80
 	# void echo()